IN/FIDELITY

 My Bronze Age

-I believe I was around eleven or twelve when I graduated from higher primary school during the Sino-Japanese War.
-I describe myself this way because I had entered ordinary primary school at the age of five.
+I believe I was around eleven or twelve when I graduated from higher primary school during the Sino-Japanese War, as I had entered ordinary primary school at the age of five.

 At the time, it was customary for children to begin school at seven.
 However, records like the family registries kept by the ward office were notoriously unreliable.
 If parents wanted to enroll their children early, they could do so regardless of official age requirements.
-When I was five, my father, Kōun, enrolled me in Neribei Primary School in Shitaya, treating it almost like a preschool.
+When I was five, my father, Kōun, enrolled me in Neribei Primary School in Shitaya, as though it were a preschool.
 Looking back, it was common for schools to accept younger children as long as the application claimed they were seven.
 Such absurdities were widespread, as no formal documentation was required.

 So, under these circumstances, I entered primary school at five.
 As a result, when I graduated from art school, my classmates were always two or three years older than me.
 Even the age listed on my graduation certificate was two years older than my actual age.